Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - Some crafting items have unexpected uses.
 Study crafting stations carefully.
   - Challenges are a good source of XP.
   - Carry multiple weapons that require different ammo types.
 Ammo scarcity will require you to switch weapons frequently.
-  - Do not consider the utility of certain weapons or items in standard Fallout: New Vegas or Fallout 3.
+  - Forget any preconceptions of the utility of certain weapons or items in standard Fallout: New Vegas or Fallout 3.
 Everything in Uranium Fever has been completely rebalanced, and weapons that were weak previously may now be much more useful.

 - **FPS - How can I increase FPS in Uranium Fever?**
   - Consider trying [Lossless Scaling](https://uraniumfever.net/docs/losslessscalingguide).